AvaPL/avapl.github.io/_posts/2024-05-18-traversing-the-future.md

 about `.sequence`.

 > This post aims to explain one of the reasons why using `Future`s with cats is generally discouraged.
 While it often
-> fits into "pragmatic" code, it can lead to unexpected behavior if used without extra caution.
+> fits into "pragmatic" code, it might lead to unexpected behavior if used without extra caution.
 {: .prompt-warning }

 ### Why is Future not pure?